 12. Liability in damages

-12.2.
-Fiftytwo cannot be held liable for matters concerning third-party Products.
+12.3.
+Fiftytwo cannot be held liable for any matters concerning third-party Products.

-12.5.
-Fiftytwo's liability in damages for loss caused by Software developed by Fiftytwo is regulated in the licence terms attached to the Software.
+12.6.
+Fiftytwo's liability in damages for loss caused by Software developed by Fiftytwo is regulated in the license terms attached to the Software.
+If such license terms do not exist, the liability of the Software is subject to these general terms and conditions.

 12.7.
 Stated or agreed times of delivery are indicative only, and Fiftytwo cannot be held liable for non-conformance with such times of delivery unless it has been expressly agreed.